kellyhuang-gis/kellyhuang-gis.github.io/content/authors/kelly/_index.md

 ---
 # Display name
-title: kelly Huang
+title: Kelly Huang

 # Full Name (for SEO)
-first_name: kelly
+first_name: Kelly
 last_name: Huang

 # Is this the primary user of the site?